 Our retail estate and distribution centres are where we have the best opportunity to implement changes to reduce faulty waste, so from early 2021 we will begin a trial to provide staff at these sites with ‘garment care kits’.
 These will aim to remove any shop or transit soiling or refresh a garment so that it can be resold rather than processed as faulty.

-In our 2020 financial year, we donated stock to Newlife that contributed more than £560,000 to their revenue helping fund their critical work.
+This donation generated more than £560,000 to their revenue helping fund Newlife’s critical work.

 This partnership is another example of Superdry’s commitment to championing garment circularity that makes maximum use of the embedded energy and water consumed during the manufacturing process.

-Our new partnership with Else, means that Superdry factories now can collect, sort and sell this waste so it can be converted into recycled yarn for use in new fabrics
+This partnership, means that Superdry factories now can collect, sort and sell this waste so it can be converted into recycled yarn for use in new fabrics.

 In January 2020, Superdry partnered with The Else Group and two of our largest factories in Turkey (producing T-Shirts, Polos and Sweatshirts) to test this alternative route for pre-consumer cotton and polyester cut waste.